lavleenbhat/Toxic-Comment-Classification-Machine-Learning/README.md

 2. Project Report
 3. Project Presentation

-You can check the videocast on GoogleDrive:
+You can check the videocast of project on GoogleDrive: https://drive.google.com/drive/folders/1pHzW2sVeUWnkuucZWCawUxqMUcBBI60S?usp=sharing
-4. Videocast of presentation
-https://drive.google.com/drive/folders/1pHzW2sVeUWnkuucZWCawUxqMUcBBI60S?usp=sharing